matthewgallina/smockin/README.md

 **New in version 2.9**

-- Added ability to run sMockin as a proxy server so this can sit between any application in development and the downstream server it would normally make API calls too.
+- Added ability to run sMockin as a proxy server so this can sit between any application and the downstream server it would normally make API calls too.

 - Proxy mode can be run in 2 ways:

-...
+  A. sMockin will attempt to find a mock first and only forward the request to your server downstream if a mock could not be found
+  B. sMockin will forward the request to the server downstream first and then try to find a suitable mock if the downstream server returns a 404.

 - Please note, proxy mode is not available when running sMockin in 'multi user' mode.